-I remember feeling that my 2016 was a horrific year and I just couldn’t wait until 2017 rolled around the corner.
-I had such high expectations for this year and what it was going to bring me.
-Or rather, I held high expectations of what the year should not bring me, as a change from 2016.
+I remember feeling that 2016 was a horrific year and I couldn’t wait until 2017 rolled around to begin anew.
+I had high expectations for this year and what it was going to bring.
+Or rather, I held high expectations of what the year should not bring — I craved a drastic shift from 2016.
 I expected more gains than losses, I expected a lot of love instead of grief and pain, and I expected much happiness, the type of happiness where I wouldn’t spend a single night falling asleep to tears.
 It’s true how the saying goes, friends, don’t go into anything with expectations because you’ll only be let down.

 Hello everyone!
 I’m coming to you from the great multi-colored cloud of activities, events, obligations, stress, thoughts, and feelings that has become my life.
 My hope is that one day the cloud will separate so all parts of my life fall perfectly into their own categories and I can take a breather… but until that blessed day comes, I am happy to share a wonderful post from my friends at First Beat Media.